neudesic/documentation-solution-centers/process/company/onboarding-checklist.md

 - Onboarding chat
   - What are OKRs?
   - Go on a guided tour of the teams channel, understand that we don't use Timu
-  - What are Cloud Guru/Plural site, what kind of subscription does the company cover?
+  - What are Cloud Guru and Plural site, what kind of subscription does the company cover?
     - When you know what they are, the Personal Basic (Cloud Guru) and Personal Standard (PluralSight) plans are preapproved for purchase.
     - Make sure to get an **annual** subscription, on your personal email, and use this link for PluralSight for a discount: [here](https://learn.pluralsight.com/campaigns/referral?aid=7010a000001xAKUAA2&amp;utm_source=individual&amp;utm_medium=digital_referral_program&amp;rsProgram%3Db2b%26rsCode=CODE3226241&amp;rsShareMedium=DIRECT&amp;rsEngagementMedium=EMBED&amp;_saasquatch=eyJhcHAucmVmZXJyYWxzYWFzcXVhdGNoLmNvbSI6eyJhOHA2d2tqYXd4cGppX0NPREUiOnsiY29kZXMiOnsiY2xhc3NpYyI6IkNPREUzMjI2MjQxIn0sImxpbmtzIjp7ImNsYXNzaWMiOiJodHRwOi8vcmVmZXJyYWwucGx1cmFsc2lnaHQuY29tL21RbHVqSUcifX19fQ)
     - You can also use Udemy or Coursera, just talk to your team lead first if you want to be reimbursed